vatsalp21/gitsearch-cypress/README.md

     npx cypress open
     ```

+    **Note**: Cypress might prompt you to migrate to a new version.
+If this happens, just follow the on-screen instructions and click the buttons to complete the migration.

 3. **Run Tests**: In the Cypress Test Runner, click on a test to run it.

 4. **Run All Tests in Headless Mode**: